‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 When considering PMP or PRINCE2, bear one thing in mind.
 They arose in two very different types of organizations, with two very different objectives in mind.
 The results are very different looking documents and knowledge sets, with different techniques and terminology.

 But… they are both rooted in effective predictive project management.
 Therefore, to any experienced practitioner, the big differences on the surface hide deep similarities in the underlying approach.
-It is entirely possible to bring the best of both to one project – and to gain a lot from the practice.
+It is entirely possible to bring the best of both to one project – and to gain a lot from that practice.

 We have detailed articles on both approaches, so this will be a wide overview.
 One thing I do want to mention before we get into this, though, is that they are both highly pragmatic.